Key Points

 • Plot of the standardized residual versus the order of the data (random)

 A pharmaceutical company was investigating the relationship between time and the continued efficacy of one of their liquid oncology products.
-Over the course of time, they collected samples and tested the effectiveness of the product to determine the practical shelf life for the product.
+Over time, they collected samples and tested the effectiveness of the product to determine the practical shelf life for the product.

 A sample regression summary for shelf life of medication